ampas/aces-docs/docs/transform-ids.md

 * `URN:CSC.Red.Log3G10_RWG_to_ACES.a2.v1`

 #### ACES Major Version Number
-This component of the Transform ID shall be a string consisting of the letter ‘a’ followed by the major version number of the current ACES system release.
+This component of the Transform ID shall be a string consisting of the letter ‘**a**’ followed by the major version number of the current ACES system release.
 This indicates the ACES system version with which a particular transform is compatible.
-For  new implementations, it shall be equal to the first data row in Table 2.
+For  new implementations, it shall be equal to the first data row in Table 3.

 <div align="center" markdown="1">
 <figcaption> <b>Table 3</b> - String specification for ACES Major Version Number </figcaption>